 Stone House Associates is delighted to announce a new program being offered by psychologist Dr. Christine DiBlasio in conjunction with the Safety Team, Inc., a 501(c)3 non-profit organization dedicated to the safety, empowerment, resiliency, leadership, and well-being of women for over 10 years.

 This program is FREE for participants and is sponsored by the Vermont Center for Crime Victims’ Services.
-It will be offered from January 1, 2020-June 30, 2020 and consists of individual and small group (4 members, 2 senior instructors) therapeutic sessions.
+It will be offered from May 15, 2021–June 30, 2022 and consists of individual and small group (4 members, 2 senior instructors) therapeutic sessions.
 Enrollment is open during this entire time period, but spots are limited.
 Women over the age of 18 who have experienced interpersonal physical or sexual violence may be eligible.
 Vermont Department of Health and CDC health and safety guidelines will be followed in regards to Covid-19.

 The Safety Team, of which Dr. DiBlasio is a founding member, offers a continuum of specialized therapeutic services to women who are recovering from the trauma of sexual assault and other violence.
 These services promote somatic reprocessing and healing while also enhancing victims’ feelings of safety, personal power, and community connection.
 Please note that the current project offers up to 3 individual sessions (3 hours) and up to 3 small group sessions per participant (6 hours), free of charge.
 See more details below.